patrickpassosb/Kraken-DaD/README.md

 ## Engineering Philosophy
 - **Visual Programming for Traders**: key innovation moving beyond simple dashboards to full **logic composition**, bringing the power of "Node-RED" style workflows to Kraken's ecosystem.
 - **Robust Architecture**: Built as a scalable **monorepo** with clear separation of concerns (Frontend, Backend, Shared Core).
 This isn't just a prototype; it's a foundation for production tooling.
-- **Systematic Reusability**: The core execution engine (`strategy-core`) and visual components are fully decoupled, allowing them to be embedded in other applications or extended by the community.
-See our [Reuse Guide](./docs/strategy-builder-reuse.md).
+- **Systematic Reusability**: The core execution engine (`strategy-core`) and visual components are fully decoupled, allowing them to be embedded in other applications or extended.
+See the [Reuse Guide](./docs/strategy-builder-reuse.md).

 ---